bm777/vacation-finder-training/README.md

 That script job will download temperature, snowfall, wind, rainfall and solar data and store locally.
 This will be done every 2 hours.

+Befre you run this script, you should get your dclimate token from [api.dclimate.net](https://api.dclimate.net) adn store it in the root folder in a hidden file called .token (just copy and paste)

 ```
 pip3 install -r requirements.txt
 python3 Fetcher_download.py